 To begin with, formal planning is essential to get the best return from the time you spend studying.
-Estimate how much time in total you are going to need for each subject that you face.
+Estimate how much time in total you are going to need for each paper you are studying for the Certificate in Business Accounting.
 Remember that you need to allow time for revision as well as for initial study of the material.
-The amount of notional study time for any subject is the minimum estimated time that students will need to achieve the specified learning outcomes set out in the syllabus.
-This time includes all appropriate learning activities, for example face-to-face tuition, private study, directed home study, learning in the workplace, revision time, etc. You may find it helpful to read Better exam results by Sam Malone, CIMA Publishing, ISBN: 075066357X.
+The amount of notional study time for any paper is the minimum estimated time that students will need to achieve the specified learning outcomes in the syllabus.
+This time includes all appropriate learning activities, for example, face-to-face tuition, private study, directed home study, learning in the workplace, revision time, etc. You may find it helpful to read Better Exam Results: a Guide for Business and Accounting Students by S.A.
+Malone, Elsevier, ISBN: 075066357X.
 This book will provide you with proven study techniques.
 Chapter by chapter it covers the building blocks of successful learning and examination techniques.

-The notional study time for Certificate level Management Accounting Fundamentals is 130 hours.
+The notional study time for the Certificate in Business Accounting Paper Fundamentals of Management Accounting is 130 hours.
 Note that the standard amount of notional learning hours attributed to one full-time academic year of approximately 30 weeks is 1,200 hours.